-I had a sad conversation with my dad yesterday about how I don’t read gaming news sites anymore (with the exception of one follower!).
+I had a sad conversation with my dad yesterday about how I don’t read gaming news sites anymore.
 I am aware that a Spider-Man game, a God of War game, and Red Dead Redemption II were released this year.
 That’s about all I know.
 I have been so wrapped up in games of yore that I haven’t looked at the present gaming era much.

 At the same time, I have written 50 reviews for the year, almost one review for every week.
 Thanks to post scheduling, I had a review for every Monday and Friday in December before the month had even started.
 I have a printed “master” list of every game I’ve completed, and when I finish the review for the game (which goes to an editor before being posted – no really!), I put an “X” next to the game in pen.
 We’re getting there.
 I have about 81 games left that I’ve completed (over the course of my life) that I also wish to review.